crcresearch/GOS/README.rst

 	    python3 migration.py

-    For interactive Plotly Data Visualization:
+For interactive Plotly Data Visualization in the command line:

     1. Install plotly with: